Paying for ACC

 You must fill out the Free Application for Federal Student Aid (FAFSA) at studentaid.gov.
 Remember to include ACC on your FAFSA application.
 Our school code is 005463.

 You must reapply for financial aid EVERY YEAR.
 A new FAFSA should be completed between October 1st and March 15th each year.
-We now use the previous year’s income to complete the FAFSA so you do not have to wait until you file your taxes to complete the FAFSA.
+We use prior, prior year’s income to complete the FAFSA so you do not have to wait until you file your taxes to complete the FAFSA.

 If you are still unsure, contact the Financial Aid office at 336-506-4340 or financialaid@alamancecc.edu.